 – Take your prescribed medications.
 Check with your doctor if you want to make any changes.
 Don’t use over-the-counter medications unless your doctor gives the okay.

 – Check your lungs daily.
 Use a peak flow monitor to do this as it can give a good indication of a change in the lungs and indicate ongoing symptoms.
 Visit your doctor regularly.
 Checking your lung flow can allow you to make changes to your medication that will prevent symptoms from returning.

 – Create an asthma plan with your doctor.
 This establishes guidelines for what action you need to take if your symptoms get worse.

-For more information, call us o book an appointment.
+For more information, contact us or book an appointment.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.